Inflatable vs Foam Mattress for Car Camping

 The debate between inflatable and foam mattresses for car camping often boils down to a single question: what kind of sleep do you actually need after a day on the trail?
 It's not just about a soft place to land; it's about whether you want to feel like you're sleeping on a cloud or just a slightly less lumpy patch of ground.

-My first trip, I used a $20 closed-cell foam pad from a sporting goods store and woke up with my hip bone grinding into the dirt.
+A $20 closed-cell foam pad can leave you waking up with your hip bone grinding into the ground.
 That's when I knew I needed to figure this out.
 Source

 The Core Answer